-The remaining methods discussed in the present paper also have their own pitfalls.
-In the iodine-starch method, the interference from iodine reducing substances is an obstacle that needs to be resolved.
+The remaining methods discussed in this paper also have their own pitfalls.
+In the $\rm l_2-starch$ method, the interference from $\rm l_2-reducing$ substances is an obstacle that needs to be resolved.
 This problem can be simply overcome by treating the sample with an oxidizing agent.
 But the disadvantage is that this pretreatment step will make the method more cumbersome and time consuming and, in some instances, might also affect the sample.
+In the chromogenic method, the main concern lies in the originality of the assay, where use of a short substrate (maltooligosaccharides composed of three to ten glucose units) instead of starch does not mimic the actual activity of α -amylase on starch.
+To surmount this shortcoming, such methods can be standardized against the rate of hydrolysis of a native substrate so that release of dyed fragments can be related to the rate of glycosidic bonds cleaved in a native substrate.

-In the chromogenic method, the main concern lies on the originality of the assay where use of a short substrate (malto-oligosaccharides composed of 3 to 10 glucose units) instead of starch does not mimic the actual activity of α -amylase on starch.
-To surmount this shortcoming, such methods can be standardized against the rate of hydro, lysis of a native substrate so that release of dyed fragments can be related to the rate of glycosidic bonds cleaved in a native substrate.
-Until recent time, most of these assays were done on a macro scale and as a result a lot of chemical and time was wasted while performing these assays.
-At present, the α -amylase methods have already been adapted to a microscale level where several authors have reported the use of these methods in microtiter plates which saves time, chemical and labour.
-As the next move, α -amylase detection methods are expected to step on to the dry chemistry based portable electrochemical or colourimetric sensors.
-Studies have reported the application of biosensors utilizing the DNSA97, iodine98 and GOD method17 with convincing outcomes giving hope for future development.
-This technique is comparatively convenient and less time consuming where the results can be obtained within a matter of seconds.
-This revolution is mainly expected in the food, textile, paper and many other commercial industries where continuous process monitoring and control is required.
-The measurements are objective and qualitative/semi quantitative measurements can be considered sufficient in most situations.
-However, the point of care measurements for α -amylase in the clinical set-up cannot be taken lightly as a minute error in the reading might lead to devastating outcomes.
-The serum α amylase level is strictly maintained within a narrow range and semi quantitative measurements cannot be considered reliable in clinical situations.
-Thus, for the time being, α -amylase activity measurements in the clinical field are expected to rely on laboratory based spectroscopic methods for confirmed diagnosis.
-Some studies have reported the quantitative applicability of biosensors for serum amylase detection, but with limited commercial success 97,99,100 .
-Furthermore, the research field is also expected to almost rely on the spectroscopic methods for quantitative determination of α -amylase activity.
-However, future research will continue to work towards developing sensors with high accuracy and sensitivity and very soon the development of sensors with the required desired characteristics can be expected.
+Until recently, most of these assays were done on a macroscale; as a result, a lot of chemicals and time were wasted while performing these assays.
+At present, the α -amylase methods have already been adapted to a microscale level, where several researchers have reported the use of these methods in microtitre plates. which saves time, chemical, and labour.
+As the next move, α -amylase detection methods are expected to step on to the dry-chemistry-based portable electrochemical or colorimetric sensors.
+Studies have reported the application of biosensors utilizing the DNSA, 96 I2, 97 and GOD methods 17 with convincing outcomes, giving hope for future development.
+This technique is comparatively convenient and less time consuming, where the results can be obtained within a matter of seconds.
+This revolution is mainly expected in the food, textile, paper, and many other commercial industries where continuous process monitoring and control are required.
+The measurements can be considered as being mostly qualitative/semi-quantitative which is sufficient in most situations.
+However, the point-of-care measurements for α -amylase in the clinical set-up cannot be taken lightly, as a minute error in the reading might lead to devastating outcomes.
+The serum α -amylase level is strictly maintained within a narrow range, and semi-quantitative measurements cannot be considered reliable in clinical situations.
+Thus, for the time being, α -amylase activity measurements in the clinical field are expected to rely on laboratory-based spectroscopic methods for confirmed diagnosis.
+Some studies have reported the quantitative applicability of biosensors for serum amylase detection with limited commercial success.
+96,98,99 Furthermore, the research field is also expected to almost rely on the spectroscopic methods for quantitative determination of α -amylase activity.
+However, future research will continue to work towards developing sensors with high accuracy and sensitivity, and very soon the development of sensors with the required desired characteristics can be expected.